-The Upper Quinsam Lake is a wonderful lake to canoe and there are many bays and islands top explore.
+The Upper Quinsam Lake on Vancouver Island is a wonderful lake to canoe and there are many bays and islands top explore.
 At the end of Upper Quinsam Lake is Wokas Lake, its a great place to camp when you visit this area.
 There is another campground about 3/4 of the way down the lake.

 When I was younger, there was a cabin on one of the islands and we would canoe out and camp there for a few days of great fishing.
 In this cabin was a guest book that you could sign and give some detail about where you were from, how the weather was during your stay and how was fishing.
 I used to enjoy reading about the visitors, some were from so far away, all had great stories.
 I have heard that the cabin has been destroyed by fire.
 Not sure if the forest service did the deed or if it was a careless camper.